Coder731/Portfolio_Project_1/README.md

         - Changed rel attribute of CSS Stylesheet from "alternate stylesheet" to "alternative stylesheet"
 - Resolved

+### minor Bugs (fixed and unfixed)

+#### minor Bugs (fixed and unfixed) Unclassified

+##### minor Debug (asterisk selector, zero padding, bullets and numbering, list related elements, indented nav bar minor Bug)

+###### Shorter name: asterisk padding bullet list indent nav Bug: "bullet nav Bug 2" <a id="bullet_nav_bug_2"></a>
+- (Note: No bullet nav Bug 1, as it was slightly different for "Bug: Bulleted Navigation bar (Resolved)").
+See [Fixed Bugs](#fixed_bugs).
+- In style css, asterisk selector with padding set to zero was preventing bullets and numbers in unordered and ordered lists from being displayed.
+- However, removal of this declaration makes nav bar indent on all pages.
+- Potentially, could make a more specific selector than asterisk, which selects all elements, to set padding to zero in most elements while avoiding all elements related to lists: unordered list, ordered list, and list item elements.
+    - However, ideally this would not affect the nav bar, or any other elements now being styled by the asterisk selector.
+    - To pursue this line of debugging, could try to find out and list all the elements which are styled by asterisk.
+        - Could potentially use Google Chrome Developer Tools Inspect Element.
+- For the purpose of moving on with adding text content to the website, the nav bar may temporarily need to be left indented, to allow bullet point lists.
+- Next Steps:
+    - Replace asterisk selector with nav bar Selector.
+    - Check which, if any, parts of site change.
+    - Add duplicates of rule changing selector as needed to include more elements in order to undo these changes.
+    - If unfixed by this approach potentially revert to asterisk selector and modify or try a different approach.

+#### minor Bugs Fixed
+##### Right align text in left column Bug (Resolved)
+- Scenario: Adding and merging vertical timeline and two columns with each other and 02_tech_event_1.html.
+    - Trying to right align text in left column
+- Problem: Text aligning half way across left column not towards right of column.
+- Why was this a problem: Verticaly timeline runs down the center of the page and years (on the left) need to be close to this line (to the right of the left column).
+- Debugging: Drew out element tree and tried alternatively using different selectors in element tree with same declaration
+    - Used Inspect Element on Browser
+    - Adjusted colors of different elements
+        - Recorded how colored elements in question appeared by color, then related this back to selector in CSS stylesheet and finally back to element in HTML.
+- Cause: The same column class was targetting multiple elements in left and right columns and at different points in the element tree.
+- Solution: created numbered column classes as needed.

+##### Padding missing on vertical timeline Bug
+- Problem: Padding not showing between right aligned text in left column and bullet point used as time point.
+- Debugging: Added colors to elements and same padding declaration to different selectors
+- Solution: It was necessary to target the inner elements nested in the element tree.
+By process of elimination narrowed it down to two rules and picked the one which set padding correctly.

+#### minor Bugs Unfixed

+#### minor Bugs Unfixed Using Workaround
+- Scenario: Wrapping section opening and closing tags around merged vertical timeline with two columns in 02_tech_event_1.html
+- Problem: Content of second time point aligns left when merged vertical timeline with two columns is wrapped in section tags.
+- Workaround: Left merged vertical timeline with two columns without section tag wrapping.

 ### Unfixed Bugs

 #### Unfixed Using Workaround

 ##### File name in file path unchangeable Bug
 - Problem:
     - Detection: The following images were not displaying in README